How To Build A Berm For Landscaping

 Landscape Berms And Mounds Ideas – Design

 Most landscape berms have a height of 18″-24″ inches.
-The berm design can have more than one peak to give it an added interest as well as shape to perform its purpose.
+The berm design can have more than one peak to give it added interest and shape to perform its purpose.

-Most of the berms are given a curved or crescent-looking shape, which is preferable and natural looking.
+Most of the landscaping berm are given a curved or crescent-looking shape, which is preferable and natural looking.

 Related: 37 Landscape Edging Ideas